English Language Proficiency (ELP): WISEdata

 ELP needs to be based on the results from:

-• the prior year administration of the ACCESS for ELLs exam OR
+- the prior year administration of the ACCESS for ELLs exam OR

-• the WIDA screener score for newly enrolled ELs who have not taken the ACCESS for ELLs.
+- the WIDA screener score for newly enrolled ELs who have not taken the ACCESS for ELLs.

 English language proficiency classifications must be determined by DPI-approved instruments and rubrics if schools are participating in Title III programming.

-• For former ELs the value reported is expected to be 6.
+- For students who were never EL (the majority of students), the value reported is expected to be 7.

-You can refer to this mini tutorial to find out how to locate ACCESS Scores and ELP Codes on WISEdata POrtal and on WISEdash for Districts.
+You can refer to this mini tutorial to find out how to locate ACCESS Scores and ELP Codes on WISEdata Portal and on WISEdash for Districts.

 USES: English Language Proficiency codes (ELP codes) will be used for disaggregated reporting and accountability purposes, including State Report Cards, ESSA Report Cards, and Title III.
 They are also used as a measure of the acquisition of English language proficiency and to determine the appropriate participation in WSAS.